 Writer Zeb Wells does a great job of bringing out the deranged personality of Cletus Kasady.
 He gives him a dark sense of humor, which is conveyed through his tormenting of the local townsfolk.
 For instance, his interaction with the family of Eric Morrell, the local sheriff and a secondary character throughout the story, is sickening.
 He pretends to be the father in the family, and he forces Hannah, Eric’s wife, to kill Eric else Kasady will kill their two children.

 In another scene, he’s at the local church where he pretends to be a pastor.
 For the offering in his “sermon,” he requires the townsfolk to pull their own teeth out.
-A Carnage-controlled Cap America lets out a groan, to which Kasady humorously yells, “Keep it down, Corporal Flag Face or whatever!”
+A Carnage-controlled Captain America lets out a groan, to which Kasady humorously yells, “Keep it down, Corporal Flag Face or whatever!”
 It’s these dark but comedic machinations that allow the reader to see how depraved Kasady is.
 Every fan knows he’s a sociopath, but it takes a good writer to execute it well.

-Toxin and Scream are also missing from the fray, but their fates, as well as to how Hybrid was split in the first place, are explained in later Venom issues.
+Toxin and Scream are also missing from the fray, but their fates, as well as how Hybrid was split in the first place, are explained in later Venom issues.
 When this mini series came out, these aforementioned issues weren’t out yet, so like a few I was a little confused.
 Nonetheless, this set sets up some amazing panels of the symbiote powered soldiers squaring off against the Carnage-controlled townspeople.

 Of course it wouldn’t be a party without Venom, who makes an awesome entrance.
 The titular moment of this series would have to be the showdown between the symbiote-less and legless Kasady and Flash Thompson, while the Venom and Carnage symbiotes latch on to a gorilla (at least it’s not a T-Rex!) and lion, respectively.
 The ending is simply wonderful chaos, with brutal fighting, explosions, and a modified sonic gun wielding Scorn.